paihari/syntropAI/documentation/empowered-ai-agents.md

 ### Key Takeaway

-AI agents we build should combine the strengths of biological and human agents to become:
+AI agents should be built on:
 - **LLM-powered Intelligence**
 - **Model Context Protocol**:
 - **Modular Infrastructure**: